Cozy Peach Kitchen

 Labeled ingredients used to make sweet potato biscuits

 • Roasted sweet potato: One large sweet potato yields about 1 cup mashed sweet potato.
 Choose an orange-fleshed Jewel or Garnet sweet potato.
-This is what I use in most of my sweet potato recipes, like stews, mashed sweet potatoes, and even veggie burgers.
+This is what I use in most of my sweet potato recipes, like black-eyed pea soup, Instant Pot mashed sweet potatoes, and even sweet potato black bean burgers.

 • Flour: Use all-purpose flour.
 White Lily or King Arthur brands are my go-to's for a light and tender biscuit.
 Half whole wheat flour can be used for a heartier option, but the biscuits won't be as tender.